 It is also possible to use full-frame or APS-C cameras with EF lenses, which have larger image circles.

-You now have a hand full of Canon EOS M50 lenses to choose from, as well as a few pro photography’s hacks to make the most of your learning experience.
+You now have a hand full of lenses for canon eos m50 to choose from, as well as a few pro photography’s hacks to make the most of your learning experience.

 As the last point, do not forget to keep your lenses clean and dust-free when changing them out.
 This may have an impact on the image’s quality.